-Individuals who have completed a baccalaureate degree at an accredited institution and are not currently enrolled at the university must complete a program application, a university application, and submit official transcripts from all previous colleges directly to the School of Education.
-Applications will not be processed until all materials are received in the Office of Student Services.
+Individuals who have completed a baccalaureate degree at an accredited institution and are not currently enrolled at the university must complete a program application, a university application and submit official transcipts from all previous colleges directly to the Office of Admissions.

 Students are responsible for obtaining a student handbook and program checklist in Education 151, available online at www.colorado.edu/education/students/teachereducation.html.
 These materials include specific information for all teaching fields and information on how to seek advising.

 Off-campus students may obtain advising materials online at www.colorado.edu/education/students/teachereducation.html or by calling 303-492-6555.